ComanRaresIoan/King_of_Diamonds/README.md

 This code implements a game called "King of Diamonds" based on rules inspired by the series "Alice in Borderland".
+Correct order of running the .py to play the game:

+You will need 5 different players!
+First, run King_Of_Diamonds_5_Players.
+Second, run King_Of_Diamonds_4_Players.
+Third, run King_Of_Diamonds_3_Players.
+Fourth run King_Of_Diamonds_2_Players.

 Here's a breakdown of its capabilities and stages:

 Capabilities:
 1. Player Input: It allows players to input their names at the beginning of the game.